The structure of connected (graded) Hopf algebras revisited: Pseudo-comultiplications on connected graded algebras

-\begin{remark} For a proper ideal $I$ of $k\langle X\rangle$ and a subset $X' \subset X$, knowing a generating set $G$ for $I$, it is not necessarilly true that $G'=G\cap k\langle X'\rangle$ is a generating set for $J=I\cap k\langle X'\rangle$.
+\begin{remark} For a proper ideal $I$ of $k\langle X\rangle$ and a subset $X' \subset X$, knowing a generating set $G$ for $I$, it is not necessarily true that $G'=G\cap k\langle X'\rangle$ is a generating set for $J=I\cap k\langle X'\rangle$.
 To make it happen, a well-known choice of $G$ is an arbitray Groebner basis of $I$ with respect to an arbitrary admissible order $\sigma$ on $\langle X\rangle$ that eliminates $X\backslash X'$ in the sense of \cite[Definition 17]{Nord}.
-It is because that $G'$ is a Groebner basis of $J$ with respect to the restriction of $\sigma$ to $\langle X'\rangle$ (see \cite[Proposition 19]{Nord}).
+Indeed, $G'$ is a Groebner basis of $J$ with respect to the restriction of $\sigma$ to $\langle X'\rangle$ (see \cite[Proposition 19]{Nord}), hence $G'$ is a generating set of $J$.
 Nevertheless, Lemma \ref{Lyndon-compare} provides more choices of $G$ when $I$ satisfy specific conditions. \end{remark}

 Now we are ready to prove Theorem \ref{generator-connected-graded-algebra}.

 \begin{proof}[Proof of Theorem \ref{generator-connected-graded-algebra}] By choosing a set of homogeneous generators of $A$ of positive degree which contains a generating set of $B$, we may fix a set $X$ of graded variables, a decomposition $X=X'\cup X''$, and a homogeneous ideal $I$ of $k\langle X\rangle$ such that $A= k\langle X\rangle/I$ as graded algebras, the cosets of variables in $X'$ form a generating set of $B$ and the cosets of variables in $X''$ lie in $A\backslash B$.
 Further, equip $X$ with a well order $\leq$ as follows.
 First fix a well order $\leq'_r$ on $X'_r:=\{~x\in X'~|~ \deg(x) =r ~\}$ and a well order $\leq''_r$ on $X''_r:=\{~x\in X''~|~ \deg(x) =r ~\}$ for each integer $r\geq 1$; then for $x_1,x_2\in X$,